ebks/astrocomputing/chapter-06.md

 ```

 This Python script tackles the challenging problem of performing photometry in a simulated crowded stellar field, representative of a globular cluster, using PSF fitting techniques from `photutils`.
 After generating a test image with numerous overlapping Gaussian sources, it defines a PSF model (here, an analytical `IntegratedGaussianPRF` matching the simulation, but ideally an empirical PSF would be built as in Section 6.4.1).
 Accurate background estimation is performed using `Background2D`.
 Initial source detection and approximate positions are obtained using `IRAFStarFinder`, suitable for crowded fields.
 The core PSF photometry is then executed using `IterativelySubtractedPSFPhotometry`.
-This algorithm takes the PSF model and initial source guesses, iteratively fits the PSF to stars (using a specified `fitter` like Levenberg-Marquardt and a defined `fitshape`), subtracts the models of fitted stars, and potentially detects fainter stars in subsequent iterations (`niters`).
+This algorithm takes the PSF model, initial source guesses, and a background estimator, iteratively fits the PSF to stars (using a specified `fitter` like Levenberg-Marquardt and a defined `fitshape`), subtracts the models of fitted stars, and potentially detects fainter stars in subsequent iterations (`niters`).
 The final output is an Astropy `Table` containing the refined positions (`x_fit`, `y_fit`) and accurately measured PSF fluxes (`flux_fit`) for the stars, effectively disentangling the blended sources.
 Visualizing the residual image (original image minus all fitted PSF models) helps assess the quality of the fits and check for remaining unfitted sources or PSF mismatches.

 **6.7.4 Exoplanetary: Aperture Photometry on TESS FFI Data**
 While the primary data product for TESS transit searches is the pipeline-generated light curve (see Chapter 1, Example 1.7.4), researchers sometimes need to perform custom photometry on the TESS Full Frame Images (FFIs).
 FFIs are large images covering a wide field, taken at lower cadence (e.g., 10-30 minutes).
 Analyzing FFIs might be necessary to extract light curves for stars not included in the primary target lists, to use different photometric apertures, or to investigate instrumental effects.
 This example demonstrates performing aperture photometry on a cutout from a TESS FFI to extract a raw light curve for a specific target star.
 It involves defining an aperture around the target star (identified by its pixel coordinates on the FFI or cutout) and summing the flux within this aperture for each FFI cadence, while subtracting the local background estimated from an annulus.

-The introductory paragraph should explain why one might analyze TESS FFIs directly (e.g., stars not in target list, custom apertures, systematics checks) despite pipeline light curves being available.
-Describe FFIs (large, lower cadence).
-State the goal: perform aperture photometry on an FFI cutout time-series to generate a raw light curve for a target star, using `photutils`.

 ```python
 import numpy as np